dzackgarza/Notes/Graduate/GRE/Definitions.md

 - Consistent
 	A system of linear equations is *consistent* when it has at least one solution.

-- Inconsistent:
+- Inconsistent
 	A system of linear equations is *inconsistent* when it has no solutions.

+- Rank
-- Rank: number of nonzero rows in RREF
+	The number of nonzero rows in RREF
 - Elementary Matrix
 - Row Equivalent
 - Pivot